CateCoin Price Tops $0.0000 on Major Exchanges (CATE)

 CateCoin Coin Trading

-It is usually not possible to buy alternative cryptocurrencies such as CateCoin directly using U.S. dollars.
-Investors seeking to acquire CateCoin should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Changelly or Gemini.
+It is usually not currently possible to buy alternative cryptocurrencies such as CateCoin directly using US dollars.
+Investors seeking to acquire CateCoin should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Changelly or GDAX.
 Investors can then use their newly-acquired Bitcoin or Ethereum to buy CateCoin using one of the aforementioned exchanges.

 Receive News & Updates for CateCoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for CateCoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.